opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 Install the latest Java version
 --------------------------------
 Download the latest Java JDK from the `Oracle <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ website.
-Now you should be able to install the last Java JDK by opening the file just downloaded.
+Now you should be able to install the latest Java JDK by opening the file just downloaded.

 Install the latest Eclipse version
 -----------------------------------